Is it Cheaper to Buy Online Or In-Store? (Explained)

-While online shopping offers an incredible amount of speed and convenience, the question remains:
+While online shopping offers incredible speed and convenience, the question remains.

 Does online shopping save you money?
 Or is buying the things you want in a brick-and-mortar store cheaper?
 The answer may surprise you.